automotive-grade-linux/docs-sources/docs/getting-started/machines/raspberrypi.md

 ## 6. Debugging

-When things go wrong, you can take steps to debug your Raspberry PI.
+When things go wrong, you can take steps to debug your Raspberry Pi.
-For debugging, you need a 3.3 Volt USB Serial cable to fascilitate communication between your Raspberry PI board and your build host.
+For debugging, you need a 3.3 Volt USB Serial cable to fascilitate communication between your Raspberry Pi board and your build host.
 A good cable to use is the 3.3V USB-to-Serial cable [Olimex USB-Serial-Cable-F](https://www.olimex.com/Products/Components/Cables/USB-Serial-Cable/USB-Serial-Cable-F/).